doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 : specifies the music directory to use for downloaded album cover art (without this option -D will use the `music_directory` setting in `~/.config/mpd/mpd.conf`

 **-F**
-: indicates convert all WAV format files in the music library to MP3 format files and exit.
+: indicates convert all WAV/M4A format files in the music library to MP3 format files and exit.
 A subsequent 'mpplus -I' import will be necessary to import these newly converted music files.

 **-I**
 : indicates import albums and songs from 'music_directory' to Beets and exit